The Outcry Demanding Justice For Transgender Woman & Activist Hande Kader

 "Hande was a person who raised her voice against hate crimes and encouraged everyone to raise their voices too," read the statement, which encouraged all to speak out against homophobia and transphobia.
 "The only way to stop hate crimes is to raise our voice together against hatred and hate crimes."

-In closing, the Istanbul LGBTI+ Pride Week Committee asked supporters to join them in a march tomorrow, Sunday August 21, from Tünel to Galatasaray, "where we will demand justice for Hande Kader."
+In closing, the Istanbul LGBTI+ Pride Week Committee asked supporters to join them in a march tomorrow, Sunday the 21st of August, from Tünel to Galatasaray, "where we will demand justice for Hande Kader."
 Thousands are expected to attend.

 #handekaderesesver idc what you think about trans people, nobody deserves to be raped, beaten and burnt alive— venus (@drizzy_72) August 19, 2016